Whiskey Blending

 A Harmony of Flavors

 We draw on an almost infinite number of flavors and aromas to compose our masterpieces.
 We select whiskey barrels based on flavor profiles, fragrances, and maturity.
 Next, we define our desired proportions by seeking complementary marriages of flavors and consistency.
-We then blend the chosen barrels in small batches before returning the mixture to select used oak casks to marry and reach even deeper layers of balance.
+We then blend the chosen whiskeys in small batches before returning the mixture to select used oak casks to marry and rest, reaching even deeper layers of balance.

 Thank you!
 Your submission has been received!